K-scope/K-scope/README.md

 git clone git@github.com:pyotr777/dockerIaaSTools.git .
 ```

-If you don't have image with Omni XMP compiler in you docker registry, run in directory
+If you don't have image with Omni XMP compiler in you docker registry, run:
-with Docker IaaS Tools:

 ```
-docker load < atool.tar.gz
+docker pull pyotr777/omnixmp
 ```

 Prepare K-scope user public SSH-key, copy it to the directory with Docker IaaS Tools
 on the server. cd into Docker IaaS Tools directory and run:
 ```
-sudo ./createuser.sh <user name> <image with Omni XMP> <public key file>
+sudo ./createuser.sh <user name> pyotr777/omnixmp <public key file>
 ```

 #### Local computer setup